Some of us start bike commuting because traffic’s too bad or transit’s too unreliable.

 I’ve used the Planet Bike Cascadia (Amazon) and SKS Longboard (Amazon) models on several bikes.
 They’re a decent value and quite durable.
 Sizing isn’t always obvious, since it’s based on tire size but not exactly the same.
 Talk to any local bike shop to a) confirm sizing and b) make sure they’ll be easy to mount.

 Finally, you’ll need front and rear lights.
 They obviously help you see at night, but they also make you much more visible during the day.
-Cygolite sells a great pair of rechargeable front and rear lights (Amazon).
+Cygolite sells a great pair of rechargeable front and rear lights (available here).
 They mount universally, and even their older versions served me well for years.

 As for clothing, it totally depends on your bike, riding distance, and pace.